alonalj/hta/README.md

 	│   ...
 ```

 You are now ready to load your Visium data and use HTA.
-The following code loads the data, prepares it for HTA analysis, and computes the HTA p-value:
+The following code loads the data (note that this may take around 30s), prepares it for HTA analysis, and computes the HTA p-value:

     from hta.stats import HTA
     from hta.utils import Visium